Sind Province (1936–1955): 1947–1955

 Following a resolution in the Sindh Legislative Assembly about joining Pakistan, with the independence and Partition of India in August 1947 Sindh became part of Pakistan.

+In 1948, Karachi city (2,103 km2 area) separated from Sind to form the Federal Capital Territory of Pakistan.
+Apart from the city, the remaining areas of Karachi district remained part of Sind and a new district of Thatta was formed from these areas.

-On 11 December 1954, the Sindh Legislative Assembly voted by 100 to 4 in favour of the One Unit policy announced by Prime Minister Chaudhry Mohammad Ali, and Sindh was merged into the new province of West Pakistan in 14 October 1955.
+On 11 December 1954, the Sindh Legislative Assembly voted by 100 to 4 in favour of the One Unit policy announced by Prime Minister Chaudhry Mohammad Ali, and Sindh was merged into the new province of West Pakistan on 14 October 1955.